 To view the images generated by Screenshots during run on travis see:

 Your feedback is welcome and is used to guide where development effort is focused.
 So feel free to create as many issues and pull requests as you want.
 You should expect a timely and considered response.

 This is an app that demonstrates

-First confirm emulators/simulators are installed for the following devices:
+First confirm devices are attached or emulators/simulators are installed for the following devices:

 The generated screenshots can be found in:

 screenshots running with this example app on travis see: